simonhui1/CTA-TimeGuard/README.md

 # Data Limitations

-There was no access to historical data for this project, and also no access to a cloud server where it was possible to run the script 24/7 to collect data for every hour.
+There was no access to historical data for this project, and the script used to collect the data was not run on a cloud server, so there were hours where the script was not active.

 # Data Analysis